eficode-academy/kubernetes-katas/network-basic.md

 - Deploy the frontend pod
 - Expose the frontend with port-forward.
 - Look at it in the browser.
+- Delete the frontend pod
+- Deploy the backend pod
+- Add environment variables to the frontend pod
+- Expose the frontend with port-forward.
+- Execute a curl command to the backend from the frontend pod

 ### Step by step instructions